-NHS Borders is on target to achieve the Clostridium difficile infection (CDI) 2015 HEAT target rate of 32.0 cases or less per 100,000 acute occupied bed days.
+NHS Borders is on target to achieve the Clostridium difficile infection (CDI) 2015 HEAT target rate of 32.0 cases or less per 100,000 total occupied bed days.

-Figure 4, shows a Statistical Process Control (SPC) chart showing the number of days between each CDI case.
-The reason for displaying the data in this type of chart is due to CDI cases being rare events with low numbers each month.
+Figure 5, shows a Statistical Process Control (SPC) chart showing the number of days between each CDI case.
+As with SAB cases, the reason for displaying the data in this type of chart are due to CDI cases being rare events with low numbers each month.

-Traditional charts which show the number of cases per month can make it more difficult to spot either improvement or deterioration.
-These charts highlight any statistically significant events which are not part of the natural variation within our health system.
 The graph shows a number of statistically significant events, the most recent being an improvement in the number of days between CDI cases with the last 7 data points above the mean average.